 Built-in GPS with electro-magnetic compass and Astrotracer function

-The Pentax K1 also includes Horizon Correction, which rotates the sensor if you hold the camera in tilted position.
+The Pentax K1 also includes Horizon Correction, which rotates the sensor if you hold the camera in a tilted position.

 We found ourselves mostly leaving the Smart Function dial set to the crop function, occasionally switching it to control bracketing or drive modes as needed.